Select your language

 Bio:

-• 2022: Master's degree in evolutionnary ecology, Sorbonne Université, France.
+• 2022: Master's degree in evolutionary ecology, Sorbonne Université, France.

 - 2nd year Master thesis: Sublethal effects of pesticides on passerine's health and behaviour.
 Under the supervision of Jerome Moreau (CEBC - La Rochelle Université, France).